mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   But Bavle continued, "So tell me why I should let you bastards through."

-  A lull in the conversation formed while Melna watched their eyes turn in her direction and stuttered to begin, "W-we are on our way to a senate session.
+  A lull in the conversation formed while Melna watched their eyes turn toward her.
+Realizing they were waiting for her, she stuttered to begin, "W-we are on our way to a senate session.
 We would like to pass."

   "No," said the guard.